-Our study lacked power to detect small differences between the factor model parameters (loadings, intercepts) at the different levels (metric, scalar, and residual) of longitudinal measurement invariance.
-Thus, we adopted a conservative interpretation of our results and concluded that none of the STRAQ-1 subscales were longitudinally invariant across two-time points.
-Future studies should replicate our longitudinal measurement invariance findings with sufficient power, using our post-hoc power analyses based on our actual data.

 We measured the STRAQ-1 subscales over long periods of time and in similar contexts (an online questionnaire in the spring-to-winter period).
 Future studies could further explore the stability of the STRAQ-1 using intra-individual designs, including more repeated measures: using, for example, ecological moment assessment, to further investigate potential seasonality in people's response to the STRAQ-1.
 People’s ratings, for example, of the High-Temperature sensitivity subscale could vary according to different moments of the same day, or between summer and winter.

 Conclusion

 This Registered Report provides the first test of measurement invariance across two time points (separated by approximately a year or more) and estimates of test-retest reliability over the same period for the Social Thermoregulation, Risk Avoidance Questionnaire (STRAQ-1, Vergara et al., 2019).
 In our sample, the Social Thermoregulation subscale, the Solitary Thermoregulation subscale, and the Risk Avoidance subscale had similar internal consistencies to those reported by Vergara et al. (2019).
-Due to power issues, we concluded that none of the STRAQ-1 subscales were longitudinally invariant across two-time points.
+We concluded that only two of the STRAQ-1 subscales were longitudinally invariant across two-time points.
 Additionally, we found that test-retest reliability was overall moderate to good for Social Thermoregulation, overall moderate for Solitary Thermoregulation and High-Temperature Sensitivity, and overall poor to moderate for Risk Avoidance.
-Our results suggest a relative stability over time of the STRAQ-1 subscales and tend to support previous conceptualisation of the STRAQ-1 as a trait measure of individual differences in physical safety.
+Our study suggests that test-retest reliability was insufficient for psychological diagnosis, and that future studies should address the problem of low generalizability.

+Conflict of interest disclosure:

+The authors of this article declare that they have no financial conflict of interest with the content of this article.
+None of the authors are recommenders at PCI Registered Reports at the time of the submission of this article.

 References